Triumph Logo

 Triumph Logo 1934-1936

-In 1934, the Val Page range was developed with a new logo in the word “TRIUMPH.”
-The font looked unusual thanks to the curved line that connected the letters “R” and “H.” The sweeping-R trademark appeared much earlier – back in 1914, but then it was only on booklets, banners, and posters.
-It began to be applied to motorcycles in 1931, although the style was slightly different from the first version.
-The Val Page models used a thin font version.
+In 1934, a new logo, the word “TRIUMPH,” appeared in the Val Page line.
+The font looked unusual due to the curved line connecting the letters “R” and “H”.
+The “sweeping-R” trademark appeared as early as 1914, but it was used only on booklets, banners, and posters.
+It was used on motorcycles from 1931, though its style differed slightly from the first version.
+The Val Page models used a variant with a thin font.

 1936 – 1990